vackosar/vackosar.github.io/_drafts/2022-01-09-7-powers-moats-through-lens-of-dibellos-business-mental-model.md

 	- terms: competition, prospect, cost of goods sold, return on ads spend, ...
 - Supply (manufacturing, production, product development, operations, "leadership")
 	- unit = product, service, productive assets
-	- agents = suppliers, employees, CTO, procurement
+	- agents = suppliers, builders, CTO, procurement
 	- terms: cost of production, design, ...
 - Capital (finance, economic climate)
 	- unit = money, financial assets
 	- agents = investors, bondholders, accountants, CFO, ...
 	- terms: cashflow, debt, equity receivables, cost of capital ...

+Certain terms are sometimes assigned by DiBello into other dimensions than as in above e.g. cost of goods sold is instead listed under the Capital dimension.
+In those cases, I differ as it seemed more useful to assign elsewhere.
+Many topics cannot fall within on the single dimension of the business.
+The point of a business is in fact to connect all the dimensions to create value.
-Dimension agnostic (cross-cutting) terms and agents:
-- CEO, technology, operations, human resources, management, security, software development, R&D, execution, planning
+Dimension agnostic (cross-cutting) terms and agents are: CEO, technology, operations, human resources, management, security, software development, R&D, execution, planning.
-- In some cases these terms are sometimes assigned by DiBello into one of the dimensions above.

 ## 7 Powers From Perspective of DiBello's
 Helmer's book defines Power as "the set of conditions creating the potential for persistent differential returns".
 It is about building defensive moat, or a barrier to protect margins from competitive arbitrage.
 For a summary I recommend reading [7 Powers summary](https://commoncog.com/blog/7-powers-summary/).
 Below I offer a view of the powers through the lens of DiBello's model.
+I split them according to company stage to which they become accessible.

 ### Startup Stage Powers
 - Counter-positioning - Where big players cannot follow?